-Milford, as manager of the Funds, has an incentive to invest into other Milford Funds ahead of funds managed by third party managers or investment managers.
-When a Fund is invested in other Milford funds, the relevant Fund will be fully rebated for any management fees charged by that other Milford fund (to ensure there is no 'double-dipping' of management fees by us).
+Milford, as manager of the Funds, has an incentive to invest into other Milford funds ahead of funds managed by external fund managers or investment managers.
+When a Fund is invested in other Milford Funds, the relevant Fund will be fully rebated for any management fees charged by that other Milford fund (to ensure there is no 'double-dipping' of management fees by us).

 However, those rebates do not extend to any performance fees charged (if any) by that other Milford fund.
-In some cases, management fees and performance fees will simply not be charged to the Fund(s).